 A note from Cleveland Clinic

 Blastocysts are part of early embryonic development and play a crucial role in a successful pregnancy.
-Blastocysts that don’t develop normally or don’t implant in the womb won’t lead to a pregnancy.
+Blastocysts that don’t develop normally or don’t implant in the uterus won’t lead to a pregnancy.
 If you’re having IVF, your healthcare provider can test blastocysts to see if they’re healthy.
-You might experience light bleeding or mild cramping very early in a pregnancy as the blastocysts form and attach to your womb.
+You might experience light bleeding or mild cramping very early in a pregnancy as the blastocysts form and attach to your uterus.
 But call your healthcare provider right away if you notice more serious symptoms.